 In May 2007, the Company completed the acquisition of Fabbrix, Inc., a development stage company and provider of silicon intellectual property designed to create highly manufacturable and area-efficient designs targeted for advanced technology nodes.
 With this acquisition, the Company has enhanced its strength in silicon characterization to enable a true co-optimization of the manufacturing fabric and the logic elements.
-Total cost for the acquisition was \$6.2 million, which includes \$2.7 million cash, 271,531 shares of the Company's common stock valued at \$2.9 million, and \$606,000 in acquisition costs.
-In connection with the acquisition, approximately \$405,000 in cash and 41,000 shares of common stock will be held in escrow as security against certain financial contingencies.
+Total cost for the acquisition was \$6.2 million, which includes \$2.7 million cash, 271,531 shares of the Company's common stock valued at \$2.9 million, and \$668,000 in acquisition costs.
+In connection with the acquisition, approximately \$405,000 in cash and 41,000 shares of common stock is held in escrow as security against certain financial contingencies.
 The cash and shares held in escrow, less amounts deducted to satisfy contingencies will be released no later than on the 18 month anniversary of the acquisition.
+The remaining amounts in cash and shares have been paid to the selling stockholders as of September 30, 2007.
 In connection with the acquisition, the Company recorded \$2.2 million of goodwill and \$7.8 million of identifiable intangible assets with a weighted average life of 5.4 years.
-As of June 30, 2007, the Company has not paid out the cash consideration.
-The Company expects to pay such consideration during the third fiscal quarter of 2007.
-The unaudited condensed consolidated financial statements for the second quarter and first six months of fiscal 2007 include the results of Fabbrix, Inc. since the date of acquisition.
+The unaudited condensed consolidated financial statements for the third quarter and first nine months of fiscal 2007 include the results of Fabbrix, Inc. since the date of acquisition.

 In addition to the initial cash and stock consideration, up to \$14.0 million in earmout consideration will be paid to the selling stockholders if qualifying orders, received during the first twelve months following the closing date, are recognized as revenue during the forty-eight months following the closing date.
 Earmout consideration will consist of a combination of fifty percent of such amount as a cash payment and fifty percent of such amount as shares of PDF Solutions common stock.
 As the contingent consideration is based on future earnings, and is not determinable nor estimable at the date of acquisition, the additional consideration would be recorded only when it becomes determinable.
+Since the acquisition, the estimable qualifying revenue has not met the \$2.0 million threshold, no additional consideration has been recorded as of September 30, 2007.